 [Rule 5-44] (IEPD) (Constraint)

-Within the MPD catalog document of an IEPD, a c:IEPConformanceTarget element MUST contain a c:IEPSampleXMLDocument child element.
+Within the IEPD catalog document of an IEPD, a c:IEPConformanceTarget element MUST contain a c:IEPSampleXMLDocument child element.

 The rule above requires that each declared IEP conformance target be covered (exemplified or correctly demonstrated) by at least one IEP sample instance XML document.
 This does not necessarily mandate a different IEP sample for each IEP conformance target.
 It may be possible, and is therefore acceptable, for a given IEP sample to serve as an example of one or more IEP conformance targets.